Which model should beginners start with?

 Begin with SDXL for all-purpose image quality.
-When you need faster experiments switch to SD 3 Medium, and move up to SD 3.5 Large for high-end cinematic work.
+When you need faster experiments, try SD 3 Medium.
+Move up to SD 3.5 Large for high-end cinematic work.

 Best for high-resolution, photorealistic scenes with improved lighting and text rendering.